Attempted assassination of Andy Warhol: Shooting at the Factory

-At first, Amaya thought the rounds were coming through the window.
-He then observed the revolver in her hand, which was "like one of those you see in Dick Tracy."
-Amaya received a flesh wound on his back, but he managed to get away and shut himself in the screening room.
-Johnson was hiding in Warhol's office, and Solanas attempted to enter, but he was holding onto the door knob from the inside, leading her to believe it was locked.
-Afterward, she approached the front and aimed the gun at Hughes, who pleaded, "Please!
+In the ensuing confusion, Amaya believed the shots had come through a window before realizing Solanas was armed with a revolver "like one of those you see in Dick Tracy."
+He suffered a minor gunshot wound and retreated to the screening room.
+Johnson was hiding in Warhol's office when Solanas attempted to enter; as he held the doorknob from the inside, she believed the door was locked.
+She then pointed the gun at Hughes, who pleaded, "Please!
 Don't shoot me!
 Just leave!"
-As she contemplated shooting him, the sound of the elevator diverted her attention.
-It appeared that she was about to pull the trigger, but she left when the elevator doors opened and Hughes said, "There's the elevator.
+As she hesitated, the sound of the elevator distracted her.
+She appeared about to pull the trigger but instead left when the elevator doors opened and Hughes called out, "There's the elevator.
 Just take it!"

-Solanas left behind a paper bag on the table containing another gun, her address book, and a Kotex pad.
-Hughes called for the ambulance, which took over twenty minutes to arrive at the scene.
-The shooting occurred over a month before New York City's 911 system was put into place.
+Solanas left behind a paper bag on a table containing another gun, her address book, and a Kotex menstrual pad.
+Hughes then called for an ambulance, which took more than twenty minutes to arrive.
+The shooting occurred one month before New York City's 911 emergency system was introduced.

-Warhol superstar Gerard Malanga and artist Al Hansen arrived to a chaotic scene shortly after Solanas fled the building.
-Hansen stated: "Mario Amaya jumping around, blood all over the back of his shirt.
-He presents his bloody back to me, asking over his shoulder, 'Is it in me, is it in me?'
-Someone's legs sticking out from behind the far desk.
-Jed is kneeling, holding the someone's hand, tears in his eyes."
-As he stood by the window, cursing, Morrissey asked Hansen if he had seen the ambulance downstairs since they had called ten minutes earlier.
-When the paramedics eventually arrived, they were told that it would cost an extra $15 to sound the siren.
-The paramedics chose to take Warhol down six flights of stairs in a wheelchair instead of using the elevator.
+Warhol superstar Gerard Malanga and artist Al Hansen arrived at the Factory shortly after Solanas fled the building.
+Hansen later described the scene he encountered:The doors opened on madness: Mario Amaya jumping around, blood all over his shirt back, someone's legs sticking out behind the far desk, to the right an arm.
+Fred Hughes and Jed kneeling, holding the someone's hand, tears in his eyes.
+Mario presenting his bloody back and earnestly asking over his shoulder, 'Did it go in me?
+Did it go in me?' [...]

+'Who's the other one'—I nod toward the desk.
+Dig it, that's how far beyond my comprehension it was.
+Paul Morrissey said, 'It's Andy—Andy!'—'Valerie Solanis[sic], that ugly dyke, came in with a gun and shot him!'